-As discussed in Note 20, subsequent events may have a significant impact on the operations of the School District.
-Management has determined that it is not possible to predict the eventual outcome of the subsequent event.
+As discussed in Note 19, subsequent events may have a significant impact on the operations of the School District.
+Management has determined that it is not possible to predict the eventual outcome of the subsequent event related to the pandemic.
 The accompanying financial statements do not include any adjustments related to the subsequent event.
 Our opinion is not modified with respect to this matter.